 Emerald Ash Borer

 Originally from Asia, the emerald ash borer (Agrilus planipennis) was first discovered in Michigan in 2002.
-It has since caused widespread tree mortality and decline in ash (Fraxinus spp.) trees in Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
+It has since caused widespread tree mortality and decline in ash (Fraxinus spp.) trees in 35 states, including Tennessee.
 The emerald ash borer is transported mainly by humans through infected nursery stock, firewood, unprocessed saw logs, and other ash products.
+While this beetle has been a quarantined pest since its initial detection in the U.S., both the state and federal quarantines were lifted in 2021 following federal deregulation of this pest.

 The adult emerald ash borers are about 1/2 inch long, 1/8 inch wide, and are bronze, golden, or reddish green with darker metallic green wings.
 The underside is metallic purple-red.
 The adults can usually be seen from June to August.
 The larvae are 1 to 1.2 inches long and are white or cream colored.
 The larvae make S shaped galleries under the bark of the ash tree.
 The larvae and galleries can usually be seen year-round.
 Once the tree is infested and the emerald ash borer population builds, the leaves begin to wilt and branches die leaving a sparse canopy.

 D shaped holes, which are 1/8 inch in wide and can be seen year-round, may be noticeable in the branch and trunk where the adult beetles emerged.
-Early detection is very difficult as it takes 1-3 years of infestation before an ash tree begins to show signs of mortality or decline.
-Tree mortality is caused when larval feeds on the tissue between the sapwood and the bark thus disrupting the transportation of nutrients and water.
+Early detection can be difficult as it takes 1-3 years of infestation before an ash tree begins to show signs of mortality or decline.
+Tree mortality is caused when larvae feed on the tissue between the sapwood and the bark thus disrupting the transportation of nutrients and water within the tree.
 This disruption eventually causes the branches to die first followed by the entire tree.
+Some ash trees that are in decline will put out new shoots at the base of the tree called epicormic shoots.
+These can also serve as a characteristic sign that the ash tree is in decline from emerald ash borer.
+In addition, several species of woodpeckers feed on emerald ash borer, and increased woodpecker damage on ash trees may indicate the presence of this beetle.

-Identify Your Tree: Ash trees are easiest to identify when leaves are on the trees; however, it can be identified by looking at the bark in the wintertime.
+Identify Your Tree: Ash trees are easiest to identify when leaves are on the trees; however, it can be identified by looking at the bark and branching pattern in the wintertime.

 - Bark - young bark is usually flaky; forms tall, interlacing ridges and deep furrows with age.